 What started in 1849 as a coffee stand at the docks grilling fresh-caught fish for sailors and merchants, Tadich Grill (240 California Street) got its start during San Francisco’s gold rush crazed days.
 The restaurant settled into its current Financial District digs in 1967, serving over seventy-five European bistro-style entrees.
 Guaranteed today there’s sure to be something you’ll love on the menu!

 The restaurant’s cozy gold-hued wood panel dining room and entertaining bar chatter make repeat customers and tourists feel at home.
 Servers wear the trade’s traditional white jackets while making impeccable food and drink suggestions.
-Known for its classic seafood cioppino (tomato-based fish stew) and bread pudding rice custard dessert, the legendary restaurant keeps the mesquite grill flames stoked, adding choice cuts of meat and fish filets to the fire.
+This place is well-known for its classic seafood cioppino (tomato-based fish stew) and bread pudding rice custard dessert.
+The legendary restaurant keeps the mesquite grill flames stoked, adding choice cuts of meat and fish filets to the fire.

 The Old Clam House (1861)

-The Old Clam House, founded in 1861, holds the distinction of being the city’s oldest restaurant in its original location, having survived the 1906 San Francisco earthquake unscathed.
+The Old Clam House was founded in 1861.
+It holds the distinction of being the city’s oldest restaurant in its original location.
+This due to having survived the 1906 San Francisco earthquake unscathed.

-Its long wood bar, antique silver tin ceiling, and intimate seating areas have seen waterfront workers and neighborhood clientele enjoy shellfish platters for many years.
+It boasts a long wood bar, antique silver tin ceiling, and intimate seating areas.
+And both waterfront workers and neighborhood clientele have been coming to enjoy shellfish platters for many years.

 The restaurant’s authentic “old west” façade with barrels of hooch and fishing gear roof vignette build anticipation for the unique dining experience inside.
 The Old Clam House sources seasonal ingredients from local farmers markets, ensuring fresh flavors.
-Specialty pasta dishes like pappardelle noodles with wild boar introduce unexpected combinations, and sizzling iron skillets brimming with shrimp, crab, and clams are favorites.
+Specialty pasta dishes like pappardelle noodles with wild boar introduce unexpected combinations.
+Sizzling iron skillets brimming with shrimp, crab, and clams are favorites.

 Fior d’ Italia (1886)

 Established in 1886, Fior d’ Italia is the oldest restaurant in the country serving Northern Italian cuisine.
 The restaurant’s first patrons were a rough crowd, including gold miners on the hunt for riches.
-When the restaurant was destroyed in the 1906 earthquake, the owners set up a tent to serve soup to San Francisco residents as they rebuilt.
+The original restaurant fell victim to the 1906 earthquake.
+But, the owners set up a tent to serve soup to residents, and steadfastly rebuilt.

-Fior d’ Italia, now located on the first floor of the historic San Remo Hotel in North Beach, has a luxurious Victorian interior and intimate booths perfect for celebrating with family and friends.
+Fior d’ Italia, is now located on the first floor of the historic San Remo Hotel in North Beach.
+It has a luxurious Victorian interior and intimate booths perfect for celebrating with family and friends.
 The restaurant’s Northern Italian dishes evoke hearty flavors of home cooking, especially house-made pastas.
-Warm up with minestrone soup, awaken your taste buds with a zesty burrata cheese and tomato starter, and try something new, like braised rabbit.
+Warm up with minestrone soup .
+Awaken your taste buds with a zesty burrata cheese and tomato starter.
+Or try something new, like braised rabbit.
 Don’t leave this treasure without trying the cannoli or tiramisu for dessert.

 Schroeder’s (1893)